-Radiation and nuclear preparedness continues to be a challenge for local health departments (LHDs) because of the lack of evidence-based data and conflicting opinions on how best to prepare for such emergencies.
-The aim of NACCHO's radiological and nuclear preparedness initiatives is to improve the capacity and capability of LHDs by to prepare for, respond to, and recover from radiation or nuclear disasters by sharing resources and tools, disseminating promising practices, and providing education and training.
+NACCHO's radiological and nuclear preparedness initiatives aim to improve the capacity and capability of local health departments to prepare for, respond to, and recover from radiation or nuclear disasters by sharing resources and tools, disseminating promising practices, and providing education and training.

 In the Spotlight

 The Center for Disease Control and Prevention's (CDC’s) Public Health Law Program published Public Health Preparedness: Examination of Legal Language Authorizing Responses to Radiological Incidents, an assessment of state and local laws that authorize restriction of movement and decontamination of people during a radiological event.
 The assessment is the result of a partnership between CDC’s Public Health Law Program, CDC’s National Center Environmental Health, Radiation Studies Branch, and NACCHO.
 More »

 Centers for Disease Control and Prevention Guidance Report

 CDC has released a guidance document for state and local public health planners for population monitoring during a radiation emergency.
 This guidance document focuses on the significant effort required to identify, screen, measure, and monitor populations (people and their pets) for exposure to radiation or contamination from radioactive materials.
 The guide also presents the concept of establishing community reception centers (CRCs) to provide contamination screening and decontamination services to people displaced by a large-scale radiation incident.
 CRCs will be established to assess people for exposure, contamination—and the need for decontamination—and to register people for follow-up monitoring, medical assessment, or medical management if necessary.
 CDC has developed a number of training and planning tools and resources specifically related to population monitoring and CRC operations.